ms-iot/content/en-US/Docs/AppDeployment.md

 * [C++ App Deployment](#cpp)
 * [Python App Deployment](#python)

 **NOTE:** In order to use remote debugging, your IoT Core device must first be connected to same local network as your development PC.
-See the [Connectiong to Device] ({{site.baseurl}}/{{page.lang}}/Docs/ConnectToDevice.htm) instructions.
+See the [Connecting to Device] ({{site.baseurl}}/{{page.lang}}/Docs/ConnectToDevice.htm) instructions.

 <a name="csharp"/>

-## Deploy a C# app to your Windows IoT Core device
+## Deploy a C# app to your Windows 10 IoT Core device
 {% include samples/AppDeploymentCS.md %}

 5. Now we're ready to deploy.
 Simply press F5 (or select Debug \| Start Debugging) to start debugging our app.
-You should see the app come up in Windows IoT Core device screen.
+You should see the app come up on your device's screen.

-6. Once deployed, you can set breakpoints, see variable values, etc. To stop the app, press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).
+6. Once deployed, you can set breakpoints, see variable values, etc. To stop the app press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).

-7. Having successfully deployed and debugged your UWP application, create a Release version by simply changing the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
+7. After successfully deploying and debugging your UWP application, create a Release version - change the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
 You can now build and deploy your app to your device by selecting Build \| Rebuild Solution and Build \| Deploy Solution.

 <a name="cpp"/>

-## Deploy a C++ app to your Windows IoT Core device
+## Deploy a C++ app to your Windows 10 IoT Core device

 {% include samples/AppDeploymentCPP.md %}